Thursday 24 June – Sunday 25 July 2021

 Amie Shao, MASS Design Group (Kigali, Rwanda)

-Scott Davidson, Perkins and Will (USA)
+Scott Davidson, Perkins and Will (Minneapolis, USA)

-A panel discussion with Michaela Sheahan, Amie Shao and Scott Davidson.
+An hour-long panel discussion with Michaela Sheahan, Amie Shao and Scott Davidson.

 Moderator: Stefano Scalzo from the Victorian Health Building Authority.